lucaferretti/DTPcourse2018/README.md

 To find the number of fixed differences per gene (including introns), you can use

-> bedtools coverage -counts -a Anopheles-gambiae-PEST_BASEFEATURES_AgamP4.10.genes.bed -b SRR830370_smallsubset.GEM.Agambiae.sorted.samtools.filtered.diffs.vcf > genes.SRR830370_smallsubset.GEM.Agambiae.sorted.samtools.filtered.diffs.vcf.counts.txt
+> /usr/bin/bedtools coverage -counts -a Anopheles-gambiae-PEST_BASEFEATURES_AgamP4.10.genes.bed -b SRR830370_smallsubset.GEM.Agambiae.sorted.samtools.filtered.diffs.vcf > genes.SRR830370_smallsubset.GEM.Agambiae.sorted.samtools.filtered.diffs.vcf.counts.txt

 and similarly for the number of variants.